10yard/dkafe/readme.md

 The default set up simply requires that you place **dkong.zip** (and optionally **dkongjr.zip**) into DKAFE's **/roms** folder.
 The frontend will automatically generate a bunch of Donkey Kong roms using patch files which are included with the software.

-The application requires settings.txt and romlist.csv to be present in the installation folder along with other resources.
+The application requires settings.txt and romlist.csv to be present in the installation folder.
 Defaults are provided.

 The settings.txt contains the emulator, rom path, controls and other configuration.
 See **Frontend Settings** section below.

 The romlist.csv contains information about the roms, which slot they should appear in and how they can be unlocked and launched in the frontend.
+See **How to use romlist.csv** below.

 The frontend can be configured with multiple arcade emulators to allow a combination of standard arcade roms,  hacked and homebrew roms and to support Wolfmame recordings.

 ## Display Resolution